-STAFF ANALYSIS: As discussed in Issue 9, the water system is overearning; therefore, there will be no revenue requirement increase to that system.
-As discussed in Issue 11, absent an increase in water revenue requirement in conjunction with customers' consumption patterns, customers with less than 16 kgal of usage (which accounts for approximately 75% of consumption) will receive price decreases.
+As previously discussed, the water system is overearning; therefore, there will be no revenue requirement increase for that system.
+Also, as previously noted, absent an increase in water revenue requirement in conjunction with customers' consumption patterns, customers with less than 16 kgal of usage, which accounts for approximately 75% of consumption, will receive price decreases.
 The remaining 25% of consumption will receive nominal price increases ranging from 0% to 14%.
-Therefore, we do not believe a repression adjustment is warranted.
+Therefore, we find that a repression adjustment is not warranted.

-Nor do we believe it is possible to appropriately quantify the magnitude of the conservation program's effects on consumption at this time.
-The conservation measures listed in Issue 10 are very aggressive.
-There are ranges of consumption reductions that might reasonably be expected to occur, and we believe this information is critical in order to appropriately design rates.
-However, since we lack any historical information in this regard, we believe a change in rate structure is inappropriate at this time.
+It is not possible to appropriately quantify the magnitude of the conservation program's effects on consumption at this time.
+The conservation measures set forth in this Order are very aggressive.
+There are ranges of consumption reductions that might reasonably be expected to occur, and this information is critical in order to appropriately design rates.
+However, since we lack any historical information in this regard, a change in rate structure is inappropriate at this time.

-Therefore, neither a repression nor a conservation program adjustment is appropriate in this case.
-In order to monitor the effects of the conservation programs and rate structure changes on consumption, the utility should be ordered to prepare monthly reports detailing the number of bills rendered, the consumption billed and the revenue billed.
-These reports should be provided, by customer class and meter size, on a quarterly basis for a period of two years, beginning with the first billing period after the initial conservation program monies are expended.
-The utility should be ordered to file a rate restructuring case with the Commission no earlier than one year but no later than two years after the implementation of staff's recommended conservation program, at which time the water system rate structure issue should be revisited.
+We find that neither a repression nor a conservation program adjustment is appropriate in this docket.
+In order to monitor the effects of the conservation programs and rate structure changes on consumption, the utility shall prepare monthly reports detailing the number of bills rendered, the consumption, billed and the revenue billed.
+These reports shall be provided, by customer class and meter size, on a quarterly basis for a period of two years, beginning with the first billing period after the initial conservation program monies are expended.
+The utility shall file a rate restructuring case with this Commission no earlier than one year but no later than two years after the implementation of the conservation program, at which time the water system rate structure issue shall be revisited.